Concentration Inequalities for Statistical Inference: Sub-Gaussian Distributions

 \begin{remark} The $\E X = 0$ is for convenience as the zero mean is used in the proof of Corollary \ref{Sub-gaussian distribution}(1), see \cite{Vershynin2010} for the details and the proof of the equivalences (1)-(5).
-The equivalences (6) is given in Theorem 2.6 of \cite{Wainwright19} and the equivalences (7) is present in Page24 of \cite{Sen2018}.
-The moment condition for integers $k$ in (3) can be relaxed to \emph{even integers} $k$ by the symmetrization technique.
+The equivalences (6) is given in Theorem 2.6 of \cite{Wainwright19} The moment condition for integers $k$ in (3) can be relaxed to \emph{even integers} $k$ by the symmetrization technique.
 By symmetry of $X$, let us consider a negative independent copy $-X^{\prime}$ which is independent of $X$ and has the same distribution as $X$.
 If (3) is true and $\mathrm{E}(-X^{\prime})=0$, from Jensen's inequality ${\rm{E}}{e^{\theta ( - {X^\prime })}} \ge {e^{\theta {\rm{E}}( - {X^\prime })}} = 1$ since $-{X^\prime }$ has zero mean.
 So we have by the independence of $ X^{\prime}$ and $X$:

 where the last inequality is due to ${(2k)!}>k^k\cdot k!$. \end{remark}